pgEdge/spock/README.md

 * Replication of Partitioned Tables (to help support Geo-Sharding)
 * Better error handling for Conflict Resolution
 * Better management & monitoring stats and integration
-* A 'pii' table for making it easy for personably identifiable data to be kept in country
+* A 'pii' table for making it easy for personally identifiable data to be kept in country

 We use the following terms, borrowed from [Jan's](https://www.linkedin.com/in/jan-wieck-3140812) well known [Slony-I](https://slony.info), to describe data streams between nodes:
-* Nodes - Postgres database instances
+* Nodes - PostgreSQL database instances
 * Providers and Subscribers - roles taken by Nodes
 * Replication Set - a collection of tables